 Sustainability and Traditional Fly Tying

-Looking at materials such as India Blue Peacock, Macaw and other Parrots, Jungle Cock, Argus Pheasant, and the likes, we know that these are endangered species in the wild, but through breeding programs and domestication, we have access to feathers of which the income most of the time contributes to the animal’s well being.
+Looking at materials such as India Blue Peacock, Macaw and other Parrots, Jungle Cock, Argus Pheasant, and the likes, we know that these are endangered species in the wild, but through breeding programs, many of these materials are available to us.
+When we purchase through these channels, we contribute to the cultivation and preservation of these species.
 To use these materials in a sustainable manner, means to buy them through authorised channels only.
-Use common sense.
+Use common sense, and ignore shady traders.
 There are lots of poachers from countries such as Kenya, Senagal, India, etc., that use Facebook and other social media, to find naive fly tiers to try and push Bustard and Jungle Cock capes at low rates.
 Even an idiot understands that these channels are harmful to efforts to sustain wild life.

 Sustainability on a Personal Level

-It is up to each of use to define for ourselves, to what degree we wish to contribute to sustainable fly tying.
+It is up to each of use to define for ourselves to what degree we wish to contribute to sustainable fly tying.
 Some people will go as far as to say that they can never use any materials that are listed on any of the CITES appendices.
-Others find enough comfort in using materials that come from domesticated birds, and thereby exclude materials from birds that don’t breed in captivity, such as the Western Tragopan, Indian Crow, Cotinga, Houbara Bustard, Indian Bustard, Arabian Bustard, and the likes.
+Others find enough comfort in using materials that come from domesticated birds, and thereby exclude materials from birds that don’t breed in captivity, such as the Western Tragopan, Indian Crow, Cotinga, Houbara Bustard, Indian Bustard, Arabian Bustard, etc.

 The good thing is, to tie classic Salmon flies, you don’t need most of these materials anyway.
 Kori Bustard provides both the light and dark Bustard feathers, and can be obtained through breeding programs in both the US and the UK.
 There are lots of patterns that don’t call for rare and exotic feathers, and also, most of these rare materials can be substituted with more affordable and more sustainable materials.